Record Goiás: History

 "You are watching the image of TV Rádio Clube on an experimental basis.
 We will be broadcasting it from tomorrow, definitively."

 — Juvenal de Barros, radio host at Rádio Clube de Goiânia, during the experimental broadcast of TV Rádio Clube, the day before its inauguration.

 The station was inaugurated on September 7, 1961, as TV Rádio Clube (in reference to its sister radio station), the first TV station in the state of Goiás, and the ninth television station of the Diários Associados conglomerate.
-Initially, it transmitted on VHF channel 7, later on VHF channel 9, until it definitively established itself on VHF channel 4, still in 1961.
+Initially, it transmitted on VHF channel 7, later on VHF channel 9, until it permanently moved to VHF channel 4, still in 1961.
 Its studios initially operated in the Goianazes Building, in the university sector, together with Rádio Clube and the newspaper Folha de Goyaz.

 Its programming was initially done live, as there was no videotape, in addition to the structure being completely precarious, with only a single camera to transmit the entire program.
 However, the broadcaster achieved certain audience ratings, even having partnerships with local businesses, and even with competition from TV Anhanguera from 1963 onwards, it led easily.
 That same year, it was renamed TV Goiânia.

 At this time, the management of the station, as well as the other Diários Associados vehicles in Goiânia, became the responsibility of the lawyer and journalist Francisco Braga Sobrinho.
 At the end of the decade, it began to mix its programming with that of TV Tupi São Paulo, and also evolved technically with the arrival of videotape.
 The station went through several massive changes at the end of the 1960s and throughout the 1970s, such as the increase in the power of its transmitter, which, according to advertisements at the time, reached 65 cities, although its signal had irregular reception in its own territory. capital.
 Part of the national programming began to be received by satellite, and local programming continued to be mixed with the content from the then newly created Rede Tupi de Televisão in 1972.

 Even though it had been on the air for around 15 years, the broadcaster did not have a license to operate, a situation that was similar to that of its sister TV Vitória, in Vitória, Espírito Santo, which was only regularized in 1979.
 President Ernesto Geisel granted the concession of channel 4 VHF on June 22, 1976, for Televisão Goyá Ltda.
 Thus, TV Goiânia was renamed TV Goyá.
 The old name would later be reused in another station started by the same conglomerate, opened in 1996 (which was a former TV Brasília relayer).
 At the end of the 1970s, the station moved from its old facilities in the University Sector, and divided its departments throughout the city, with the departure of its department of journalism to the Serrinha neighborhood, and from its studios to Jardim Petrópolis, in a building adjacent to its transmitters at the top of Morro do Mendanha.